turbot/steampipe-docs/docs/integrations/jenkins.md

 # Using Steampipe in Jenkins

 Jenkins provides a [hosted environment](https://www.jenkins.io/) in which you can build, test, and deploy software.
 This happens in a [Jenkins Pipeline](https://www.jenkins.io/doc/book/pipeline/).
-Let's install Steampipe through using the pipeline, then install a plugin and run a query.
+Let's use a pipeline to install Steampipe, then install a plugin and run a query.

 ## Installing Steampipe in a Jenkins pipeline